Student Employment FAQ

 A student must be removed from the work-study payroll if they graduate, withdraw from the University, take a leave of absence, or are dismissed or suspended for academic or conduct reasons.

-An employed student who intends to withdraw from the program, or who wishes to change jobs within the semester, must inform their supervisor.
+An employed student who intends to withdraw from the program, or who wishes to change jobs within the semester, must inform their manager.
 A student is expected to give at least one week's notice before leaving a position.
-Releasing a student from a job is done online by the supervisor.
-An e-mail confirming the student's release will be sent to the department's SEMS coordinator.

 Withdrawal from the program will not jeopardize a student's chances of receiving work-study eligibility in future years.

 It is the student's responsibility to report to work on time for every scheduled shift.
-If the student cannot work because of an illness, emergency, or will be late for work, the supervisor must be notified as early as possible before the shift begins.
-Potential conflicts should be discussed well in advance with the supervisor.
-Continued tardiness and failure to provide adequate prior notice of absence as determined by the supervisor are considered grounds for termination.
+If the student cannot work because of an illness, emergency, or will be late for work, the manager must be notified as early as possible before the shift begins.
+Potential conflicts should be discussed well in advance with the manager.
+Continued tardiness and failure to provide adequate prior notice of absence as determined by the manager are considered grounds for termination.

 Requirements for attire are determined at the direction of the employing department.

 A student and supervisor are encouraged to discuss any work-related problems.
 Experience has shown that most minor disagreements can be resolved by honest, non-confrontational discussion of the problem.
-An attempt should be made to informally resolve the disagreement between the student and the immediate supervisor.
-If the problem cannot be resolved within the department, the student should make an appointment with the Manager of Student Employment to discuss the problem.
+An attempt should be made to informally resolve the disagreement between the student and the immediate manager.
+If the problem cannot be resolved within the department, the student should contact the Manager of the Office of Student Employment at email@example.com.
 Depending on the problem, a student may be referred to another University office for advice and resolution.